matthewmodestino/container_workshop/docs/01-docker-lab.md

 # Docker Lab
-Docker is a widely adopted container runtime engine that will very likely be part the stack that you encounter in customer container environments.
+Docker is a widely adopted container runtime engine that will very likely be part the stack that you encounter in container environments.
 Understanding the Docker layer is a great base for jumping into the world of container orchestrators like Kubernetes and Openshift.

-The Purpose of this lab is to familiarize you with the data sources and integrations that Docker Enterprise, or Docker-esque environments (ECS, Fargate) customers will encounter.
+The Purpose of this lab is to familiarize you with the data sources and integrations that Docker Enterprise, or Docker-esque environments (ECS, Fargate) will use.

 Here are the docs for some helpful commands that we will be using.